-In 2018-2019, the Division budgeted a deficit to utilize some of the operating reserves (actual deficit was less than planned).
 In 2019-2020 and 2020-2021, the Division generated surpluses as the expenses were significantly less than budgeted with COVID-19 grant funding and spending conservatively during times of uncertainty.
 The Division also received additional one-time revenues from the transportation capital replacement reserves and proceeds on bus sales previously held by the City of Lethbridge (no longer providing services to the Division).
-In 2021-2022 and 2022-2023 the Division again has budgeted to utilize some of their operating reserves to ensure that the Division is meeting Alberta Education's reserve cap of 3.20% by August 31, 2023.
+In the last three years, including 2023-2024, the Division has budgeted to utilize some of their operating reserves to ensure that the Division is meeting Alberta Education's reserve cap of 3.20% by August 31, 2024 as well as to maintain programming due to the impacts of the weighted moving average funding model (WMA).